-Dentures are commonly recommended to patients looking to replace a full arch of teeth.
+Dentures are best for patients who want to replace a full arch of teeth.
 When dentures are supported by dental implants, patients are usually left more satisfied with their smile restoration.
-This is because of the long term benefits.
+This is because of the long-term benefits.
 Dentures do not support the structure of the jaw bone and patients may experience gradual bone loss over time.
 As a result, the dentures may not fit as well and begin to slip and slide around the mouth.
 With dental implants, dentures have something to attach themselves to.
 The implants hold the dentures firmly in place for more comfortable and functional wear.

 If you are missing multiple teeth, you have several options for tooth replacement.
-Dr. Gil and our entire team at Hamilton Dental Designs looks forward to helping you restore your smile.
-We are happy to answer any questions you might have on dental implants for multiple teeth replacement.
-Call our office today at 610-421-4540 or schedule an appointment online.
+Dr. Gil and our entire team at Hamilton Dental Designs look forward to helping you restore your smile.
+We are also happy to answer any questions you might have on dental implants for multiple teeth replacement.
+Call our dental office today at 610-421-4540 or schedule a dental appointment online.